asoshost/alx-pre_course/README.md

-this is second readme
+this is second readmeA
-adding characters through github
-Adding amother line as i am here
+Am in here